 Master of Science in Education - Educational Administration

-The Master of Science in Education - Educational Administration program is a dual license, 30 credit program.
-The program meets the National Educational Leadership Preparation (NELP) Standards, the Wisconsin State Administrative Standards for Principal and for Director of Instruction, and professional educational requirements for Principal (5051) and Director of Instruction (5010) licensure in Wisconsin.
-Applicants desiring a principal’s license for another state should consult with their state’s licensing requirements.
+The Master of Science in Education - Educational Administration program is a Wisconsin DPI licensure program that offers multiple licensure options.
+The Master's degree requires at least 30 unique credits to be completed within the program.
+This program adheres to the National Educational Leadership Preparation (NELP) - District Standards as well as the Wisconsin State Administrative Standards for Principal (5051), Director of Curriculum and Instruction (5010), Director of Special Education and Pupil Services (5080), and School Business Administrator (5008).
+Furthermore, these programs fulfill professional educational requirements for licensure in Wisconsin.
+Applicants seeking licensure in other states should verify their state’s licensing requirements.

-Student who currently hold a Master's degree may seek the licensure only option by completing 18 credits in either the Principal or Director of Instruction track.
-The administrative concentration is designed to equip teachers for administrative responsibility and to assist present administrators in developing organizational and leadership skills.
-The program is designed to help the student acquire the necessary skills in decision-making, human resource management, teacher evaluation, curriculum leadership, and innovative instructional change.
+Students holding a Master's degree may pursue the "licensure only" option by completing 18 to 24 credits in their chosen licensure track.
+The emphasis on administrative leadership aims to prepare professional educators for administrative roles and support current administrators in enhancing organizational and leadership capabilities.
+This program is designed to help students develop essential skills in decision-making, human resource management, teacher evaluation, curriculum leadership, and innovative instructional change.

-The Director of Instruction license aligns with many positions within PK-12 environments such as: Principal; Director of Professional Development; teacher coach positions like Educator Effectiveness Coaches or Instructional Coach or PBIS (Positive Behavioral Intervention and Supports) Coaches; Learning Coordinators; Dean of Students; and Assistant or Associate principals.
-Individuals with the Principal and Director of Instruction licenses are also uniquely qualified for positions within CESA (Cooperative Educational Service Agency) programs in WI, positions within state departments of education, and university College/School of Education positions.
+The Director of Instruction license aligns with many positions within PK-12 environments, such as Principal, Director of Professional Development, teacher coach positions like Educator Effectiveness Coaches or Instructional Coach or PBIS (Positive Behavioral Intervention and Supports) Coaches, Learning Coordinators, Dean of Students, and Assistant or Associate principals.
+Individuals with the Principal and Director of Instruction licenses are also uniquely qualified for positions within WI in CESA (Cooperative Educational Service Agency) programs, positions within state education departments, and university College/School of Education positions.

 Available license options: